Combat Logistics Regiment 15

 Combat Logistics Regiment 15 (CLR-15) was a logistics regiment of the United States Marine Corps.
-When active, it fall under the command of the 1st Marine Logistics Group and I Marine Expeditionary Force (I MEF).
+When active, it fell under the command of the 1st Marine Logistics Group and I Marine Expeditionary Force (I MEF).
 The unit was based out of Marine Corps Base Camp Pendleton, California, United States.

 Mission

 CLR-15 was the 1st MLG's general support logistics regiment tasked with providing intermediate supply, distribution system support, intermediate maintenance and level II health service support to the warfighter across the spectrum of conflict in any environment.
 Additionally, they provide general support tactical logistics support to the 1st Marine Division, 3rd Marine Aircraft Wing and I MEF Headquarters Group in order to sustain Marine Air-Ground Task Force (MAGTF) operations beyond the supported unit's organic capabilities.

 History

 Activated in January 2003, Combat Service Support Group 15 (CSSG 15) was renamed as CLR 15 in March 2006 after the unit returned from Kuwait where it supported Operation Iraqi Freedom.
 CLR 15 deployed in support of Operation Iraqi Freedom three times and deployed once to Afghanistan in support of Operation Enduring Freedom.
 From 2014 to present, CLR 15 personnel and equipment deployed to Iraq and Kuwait in support of Operation Inherent Resolve while concurrently providing supply and ground maintenance chains for deployed forces.

 As part of the on-going reorganization of the Marine Corps, the regiment was deactivated on 1 July 2020.